SoulLess-Frog/CLI-Tools/README.md

 - zsh (with plugins)

 # First thing you need to do
+- kitty +kitten ssh <put the ip of the server> // do it once for kitty for ssh
 - git clone https://github.com/SoulLess-Frog/CLI-Tools.git
 - move the files inside CLI-Tools folder to .config/ folder